Our Seas Our Future

-Our Seas Our Future (OSOF) is an ENGO group based in Dunedin, New Zealand.
+Our Seas Our Future (OSOF) is an ENGO group based in New Zealand.
 OSOF operates as a volunteer driven, non-profit initiative that focuses on coastal and marine conservation advocacy and community engagement projects in New Zealand.

 Logo

 The current OSOF logo was designed by the Dunedin-based company Studio 3 Design Limited, situated on the Otago Peninsula.
 The logo encompasses four ocean waves in a stylised Koru swirl design.
 Two large stylised waves flow into each other in synchrony, and two small waves offshoot from the sides of the central wave complex.